OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/index.md

 When the client sends new input data into a session, it may continue to receive results based on the previous input for a time, due to latency in the system.
 Each source input message contains a unique source id which is copied across to any output messages based on that input.
 The client can identify the first output message corresponding to an input change by examining the source ids.

-Messages have types : for example "RDLMessage" is the type of messages used to send RDLB format scene descriptions to render computations.
+Messages have types : for example "RDLMessage" is the type of messages used to send RDLB format scene descriptions to mcrt computations.
 Computations normally determine how to handle an incoming message based on its type.

 The Arras message API is used to define new message types.
 Each new type must define serialization and deserialization functions to convert between its in-memory representation and the bytes sent to transmit it over a socket.